Sequential Monte Carlo for Policy Optimization in Continuous POMDPs: Discussion

-Despite its strengths, our method is not without limitations.
-The bootstrap particle filter used in our implementation may not scale well in high-dimensional settings, and a different choice for the importance distribution may be necessary.
-Additionally, the particle belief-tracker (though not the policy learning loop) requires access to the oracle of the observation likelihood.
+Our method is not without limitations.
+First, the bootstrap particle filter used in our implementation may not scale well in high-dimensional settings due to increased discrepancy between the proposal and target distributions.
+Using more sophisticated proposals that take the likelihood into account~\citep{doucet2000sequential} or learning better proposals~\citep{guarniero2017iterated, naesseth2018variational} may be necessary to ensure satisfactory performance for high-dimensional problems.
+Second, the particle belief-tracker~(though not the policy learning loop) requires access to the oracle of the observation likelihood.
 Incorporating a learning-based state estimator that can operate from raw interaction alone is an important direction for future work.
-Lastly, we leave the tuning of the risk parameter $\eta$ as an open problem and refer the reader to \citet{watson2022inferring} for potential calibration strategies.
+Third, quantifying the bias in the score estimate in Algorithm~\ref{alg:nested-pf} is a challenging problem that we do not address.
+While standard SMC methods have well-understood bias properties~($\mathcal{O}(1/N)$ with $N$ particles for additive functionals~\citep{delmoral2004feynman}), our nested structure creates more complex bias behavior.
+Lastly, tuning the risk parameter $\eta$ is an open problem.
+We refer the reader to \citet{watson2022inferring} for potential calibration strategies.